Roboron3042/Cyberpunk-Neon/CSS/discord/README.md

 This is the Cyberpunk Neon theme for Discord.
 Everything is recolored to fit the theme.
 But nothing more than the colors are changed.

 ## Installation
-Now you can choose between the classic version and a transparent version with a custom image background (screenshots below).
+You can choose between the classic version and the transparent version with a custom image background (screenshots below). **If you have problems with custom images not loading on the transparent version, try to upload them to imgur.com first**.
 Please notice that the transparent version is not my main focus and it can get some improvements.

 ### BetterDiscord
 First, install [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) if you don't already have it (GNU/Linux version [here](https://gist.github.com/ObserverOfTime/d7e60eb9aa7fe837545c8cb77cf31172).